 A shoe covered in chain links would obviously be a great bike shoe, right?
 100% yes.
-The DZR Cove comes with a link outsole and reflective heel badge, and a tastefully discreet shank so others won’t know they’re clipped in.
+The DZR Cove comes with a link outsole, a reflective heel badge, and a tastefully discreet shank so others won’t know they’re clipped in.
 You can have the added security of a clip-in without clanking around when you want to stop and grab a beverage or check out the roadside antique store.

 Watch the speediest bicycle messengers in just about any city, and they’ll be wearing Chrome gear.
-The Chrome Industries Southside 2.0 does double-duty as a higher-rise casual shoe that also offers ankle protection, a rigid nylon shank to add power to your pedaling, and a vulcanized sole with some bite.
+The Chrome Industries Southside 2.0 does double duty as a higher-rise casual shoe that also offers ankle protection, a rigid nylon shank to add power to your pedaling, and a vulcanized sole with some bite.

-These biking shoes have all the style of a pair of classic deck shoes but offer all the tech you need for cycling: there’s a roomier fit for comfortable, all-day riding, balanced with T-FLEX rubber soles for comfortable walking.
+These biking shoes have all the style of a pair of classic deck shoes but offer all the tech you need for cycling: There’s a roomier fit for comfortable, all-day riding, balanced with T-Flex rubber soles for comfortable walking.
 Reflective laces will keep you that much more visible for evening rides.

 These shoes are so cool they’re selling out everywhere, so grab ’em while you can or wait until a restock in February.
 Now owned by Adidas, the brand got its start making sticky shoes for mountain and rock climbing.
 It now applies that technology to mountain bike shoes with a non-marking Stealth Phantom rubber outsole for comfort and performance.

 - Top notch greens trotters: The best men’s golf shoes

 - The 11 best driving shoes for men to wear on the road

 - The best men’s chukka boots — you need these versatile styles